open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/Benchmarking/time-series-benchmarking-tool/README.rst.txt

        PORT      - MQTT broker port
-       SLEEP     - The number of seconds to wait after the containers come up PCM_HOME  - The absolute path to the PCM repository where pcm.x is built [EII_HOME] - [Optional] Absolut path to OEI home directory, if running from a non-default location
+       SLEEP     - The number of seconds to wait after the containers come up PCM_HOME  - The absolute path to the PCM repository where pcm.x is built [EII_HOME] - [Optional] Absolute path to Open EII home directory, if running from a non-default location

    For example: